rioki/www.rioki.org/_posts/2014-03-27-ecm-critique.md

 languages do simply not support a concise way to implement it.

-When solving the issue with components, the components GroundMovement, FlyingMovment, MeleAttack and MagicAttack are created and the different types of goblins are composed from these.
+When solving the issue with components, the components GroundMovement, FlyingMovment, MeleeAttack and MagicAttack are created and the different types of goblins are composed from these.

 <img class="img-responsive" src="/images/ecm/flying-magic-goblin.png" alt="Flying magic goblins are just a figment of your imagination." />